RaiMan/SikuliX-2014/README.md

 The prebuilt native libraries for Windows, Mac and Linux (partially).<br />
 (gets `sikulixlibsxxx.jar` and are contained in `sikulixsetup.jar`)

-**Module Jython**

-Implements Jython support for the IDE and for running scripts using Python as scripting language.<br />
-(contained in package sikulix.jar)

-**Module JRuby**

-Implements JRuby support for the IDE and for running scripts using Ruby as scripting language.<br />
-(optionally contained in package sikulix.jar)

 **Module Tesseract4SikuliX**